HaiTuyen/Devops-projects-for-self-study/Setup Load Balancing for Static Website Using Nignx/README.md

 * And so on

-## Choose a load balancing algorithms
+## Choose a load balancing algorithm

 ### Round Robin